TYPES OF SUPPLY

 If more petroleum is needed for petrol production, the price of petroleum will rise.
 People who require petroleum for other purposes will be faced with a high price.

-For example, an increase in pr and supply of petrol from petroleum lead to an increase in and supply of kerosene Petrol and kerosene are obtained from source which is petroleum.
+For example, an increase in pr and supply of petrol from petroleum lead to an increase in and supply of kerosene Petrol and kerosene are obtained from a source which is petroleum.

 - how to establish enterprises